hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 Presentists, growing blockers, and other temporal solipsists are probably wrong about ontology, but right about epistemology: there is something strange about time.
-The usual physical explanations usually *presuppose* a distinguished timelike direction.
+The usual physical explanations usually *presuppose* change along a distinguished timelike direction.
 Really, the only satisfying explanation, from a four-dimensionalist perspective, would be to define physical laws which know nothing about